abbbi/nullfsvfs/README.md

 * replace simple_statfs call with real one, show free space of a directory that can be passed during kernel module load
-* keep track of sizes of the files that have been written, so stat returns the real file size.
 * return the size of the files with contents like /dev/zero